Madhumitha2103/personalized-chatbotd-evelopment/README.md

     "query": "I want to plan a trip to Paris."
 }

+Replace "user1" with the user ID and "I want to plan a trip to Paris." with the user query

-The API will respond with a JSON object containing the chatbot response.
+>The API will respond with a JSON object containing the chatbot response.
 Implementation Details
 The chatbot API is implemented using Flask, a lightweight web framework for Python.
 Natural Language Processing (NLP) techniques are used to understand user queries and extract relevant information.